North Korea's Kim seen behind sacking of powerful uncle

 Jang has been the central figure among top officials and family members who worked to ensure the young and untested son of Kim Jong Il took over power when his father died in 2011.

-Apart from domestic political problems, North Korea is involved in a protracted standoff with the West over its nuclear weapons programme.
+Apart from domestic political problems, North Korea is involved in a protracted standoff with the West over its nuclear weapons program.

 Tensions between North and South Korea soared earlier this year as Pyongyang reacted angrily to tightened U.N. sanctions imposed in response to its latest nuclear test, but then eased for several months.
 The two sides are still technically at war after their 1950-53 civil war ended in a mere truce, not a treaty.